 DATA MANAGEMENT & IT

 Tip 6.
 Delegate tasks for data and information delivery to professionals

-In Tip 4, I have mentioned that you should initiate the processes of documenting data sources and data transformation paths.
+In Tip 4, I have mentioned that you should initiate documenting data sources and data transformation paths.
 To ensure the delivery of data of required quality, somebody needs to specify and build data checks and controls.
 For these tasks, you should establish business partnering with IT and data management function, if such exists in your organization.